 Along with sentiments of cultural wellbeing and belonging, clean and green has economic significance.
 As such, it is a prevalent, commonly understood discourse engaged in by not only movement activists, but by antagonists and the wider public.
 It has strong resonance and potency, offering a sense of connection and belonging to Aotearoa New Zealand. (p.
 119)

 According to Pawson (1997, p.
 17) clean and green has become “New Zealand’s national brand image.”
-Its prominence is in large part due to the 100% Pure tourism campaign, which I’ll describe in the next post.
+Its prominence is in large part due to the 100% Pure New Zealand tourism campaign.

 Bell, C. (1996).
 Inventing New Zealand: Everyday myths of pakeha identity.
 Auckland, New Zealand: Penguin Books.